-The primary and secondary FTAs will divide writing the remainder of the report and reviewing each AT's drafts.
+The primary and secondary FTAs will divide writing the remainder of the report and reviewing each AT's drafts, in collaboration with the PRC's Quality Improvement team.
 Once reviewed, each AT's draft will be accessed by the OAS managing organization and merged into a consolidated version.
 The FTA and ATs will review and the primary FTA will forward the interim report to the facility point of contact.
 As mentioned, the FTAs will rely on the ATs' comments during the consensus calls, their notes, and their supporting documentation to write their pieces of the interim report.